SnarkIndustries/DZAI/Installation Guides/Mission-Installation.md

-Installation Instructions for DZAI for Epoch 1.0.6+ Last Updated: 6:17 AM 3/25/2017
+Installation Instructions for DZAI for Epoch 1.0.7+ Last Updated: 9:00 PM 11/16/2021

 What you need:
 ----------------------------------------------------
-- cpbo* or PBO Manager**.
+- PBO Manager installed
-- A text editor (Notepad++ is recommended).
+- A text editor (Notepad++ is recommended)
-- Access to your mission .pbo.
+- Access to your mission .pbo
 - A downloaded copy of DZAI

-* cpbo can be downloaded as part of the Arma Tools package here: http://www.armaholic.com/page.php?id=411 ** PBO Manager can be downloaded here: http://www.armaholic.com/page.php?id=16369
+** PBO Manager can be downloaded here: https://native-network.net/downloads/file/6-pbo-manager-v1-4-beta/

 Basic Installation Guide:
 ----------------------------------------------------